CokkocZateki/EvE-Fitting-Bot/README.md

 ## Improvements

 Potential improvements (totally not a roadmap).
+* Add automatic tests.
 * Add more commands (example: ship info, map...).
 * Identify fittings by name instead of ID.
 * Improve formatting and readability.
 * Add an index page.
 * Automate Discord account creation.
 * ...

+## Contributing

+* Feel free to clone, copy or edit this project.
+* Pull requests are welcomed.

 ## Copyright Notice